JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goControlFlow.md

 #### 2. Continue Statement

-`continue` statements skip the current iteration of the loop and continues with the next iteration.
+`continue` statement skips the current iteration of the loop and continues with the next iteration.
 The keyword `continue` is used.

 Example: